skgilmore/GoYak/README.md

 -   DbDiagram.io

-## Instructions for Installing CATStone
+## Instructions for Installing GoYak
   To launch the GoYak app, you will need to have access to Git, Visual Studio (configured to run server-side ASP.NET Web API C# code), -   MS SQL Server (Express or higher).
 .
 If you do not have access to any of these tools, you can find instructions for installing them in the [Appendix.](#appendix-2-set-up-instructions)